ddimatos/git-release-workflow/develop-release-deploy.md

 6. Follow the standard release process outlined in ![Create and deploy a release](#create-and-deploy-a-release) treating `support-v1.x` as the `master` branch.
-If you follow the __Create and deploy a release__ process, branch `release-v1.0.1` will get __deleted__ and `support-v1.x` will remain in the repository indefinitely to bugfix but incrementing the minor vession for each fix.
+If you follow the __Create and deploy a release__ process, branch `release-v1.0.1` will get __deleted__ and `support-v1.x` will remain in the repository indefinitely to bugfix but incrementing the minor version for each fix.

 7. Mark `support-v1.x` as a ![protected branch](https://help.github.com/en/github/administering-a-repository/configuring-protected-branches)
 in Github so that it does not get accidentally deleted.

-To summarize, you are either bug fixing or backporting a feature to an older release that a customer could have in production.
+To summarize, you are either bug fixing or back-porting a feature to an older release that a customer could have in production.
-If its a bug, it could be inherent in the `dev` branch, thus propagted to future releases; you will want to make sure you cherry-pick the fix accordingly, see [Bugfix old releases](#bugfix-old-releases) also ensure that bugfixes are compatible with the current state of `dev`.
+If its a bug, it could be inherent in the `dev` branch, thus propagated to future releases; you will want to make sure you cherry-pick the fix accordingly, see [Bugfix old releases](#bugfix-old-releases) also ensure that bug fixes are compatible with the current state of `dev`.

 __Tip__: Try to maintain as few support branches as possible.
 These branches are expensive to maintain since need to